Cass County, Missouri

 Cass County was created on March 3, 1835 from Jackson County.
 The county was named in honor of Lewis Cass (1782-1866), senator from Michigan.

-The Cass County Seat is situated in Harrisonville and in addition the county government website is www.casscounty.com
+The County Seat is located in Harrisonville and in addition the county government website is www.casscounty.com

-Cities and towns to be found in Cass County include Archie, Baldwin Park, Belton, Cleveland, Creighton, East Lynne, Freeman, Garden City, Gunn City, Harrisonville, Kansas City, Lake Annette, Lake Winnebago, Lee's Summit, Loch Lloyd, Peculiar, Pleasant Hill, Raymore, Strasburg, West Line.
+Cities and towns located in the County include Archie, Baldwin Park, Belton, Cleveland, Creighton, East Lynne, Freeman, Garden City, Gunn City, Harrisonville, Kansas City, Lake Annette, Lake Winnebago, Lee's Summit, Loch Lloyd, Peculiar, Pleasant Hill, Raymore, Strasburg, West Line.

 You can search online for Cass County Birth, Marriage, Divorce or Death Records.
 You can also Order Electronically Online or can download an application for Missouri Birth and Death Certificate, Marriage and Divorce Certificate Application to mail.